GTNewHorizons/GT-New-Horizons-Modpack/README.md

 Large Modpack with every recipe Gregified
 -

-Hey guys, I'd like to open up my project and get more players.
+Hey guys, I'd like to open up my project and get more players.<BR>
 I've been working on it for 14 months and still got a lot more work to do.

 The pack has around 190 mods that are carefully selected and balanced between each other and GregTech.
 I've created a Tiering system that follows GT.
-You can't get lategame stuff without lategame GT!
+You can't get lategame stuff without lategame GT!<BR>
 An example of Tiering (work in progress) is here:

-Tier 0: Vanilla Minecraft, Pam's Harvestcraft, GT Flint tools Tier 1: GT Bronze Age, TiCo, Chisel, Jabba, Twillight Forest<BR>
+Tier 0: Vanilla Minecraft, Pam's Harvestcraft, GT Flint tools<BR>
+Tier 1: GT Bronze Age, TiCo, Chisel, Jabba, Twillight Forest<BR>
 Tier 2: GT (LV), Railcraft, Forestry, Extra Utilities, Backpacks<BR>
 Tier 3: GT (MV), Thaumcraft (+Addons), Binnie, Advanced Solar Panels, AE2<BR>
 Tier 4: GT (HV), Galacticraft (+Addons), AFSU, Witchery<BR>
 Tier 5: GT (EV), Gendustry, Blood Magic<BR>

-The server is so complex and heavily modified we're creating our own WIKI (WIP) - link is in Github.
+The server is so complex and heavily modified we're creating our own WIKI (WIP) - link is in Github.<BR>
 The number of mod interactions in this pack is beyond the scope of this thread.

 What does this pack have to offer?

-*Technology*
+*Technology*<BR>
 Everything you do is tied to GT as it should be.
-I'm using my own mods DreamCraftCore (for items) and MinetweakerGTAddon allowing me to use various GT machines I wouldn't be able to otherwise.
+I'm using my own mods DreamCraftCore (for items) and MinetweakerGTAddon allowing me to use various GT machines I wouldn't be able to otherwise.<BR>
 You can also look forward to TiCo, Railcraft, Forestry, Extra Utilities, Openblocks, AE2, Buildcraft, Galacticraft with many addons, Gendustry, Steve's Carts, Open Computers and many others.

-*Magic*
+*Magic*<BR>
 Many mods are carefully tied to Thaumcraft.
-Its addons like Forbidden Magic, Automagy, Thaumic Tinkerer, Thaumic Exploration, Thaumic Horizons etc. are also modified.
+Its addons like Forbidden Magic, Automagy, Thaumic Tinkerer, Thaumic Exploration, Thaumic Horizons etc. are also modified.<BR>
 When you've progressed enough you can reach Witchery or even Blood Magic.

-*Exploration*
+*Exploration*<BR>
 Using Realistic World Gen along with Biomes'o'Plenty creates a wonderful terrain.
-With Twillight Forest (that you need to conquer to reach endgame Thaumcraft), Galacticraft and other mods the server has over EIGHT dimensions.
+With Twillight Forest (that you need to conquer to reach endgame Thaumcraft), Galacticraft and other mods the server has over EIGHT dimensions.<BR>
 Rogue-like Dungeons and HEE with other mods' worldgen make sure you got some goodies to find.

-*Survival*
+*Survival*<BR>
 Hunger Overhaul, Pam's Harvestcraft, Special Mobs, HEE, Infernal Mobs, Lava Monsters, Zombie Awareness.
 Do I need to continue?

 You want to roam the land and kill everything in sight with ease, build a highly advanced MagicTech base and raid all the dungeons in Minecraft?
 Sure, you can.
 You got a long journey ahead though.